Barron Hilton Cup

 The Barron Hilton Cup (BHC) was a worldwide soaring contest, founded by the late ex-chairman, president and chief executive officer of Hilton Hotels Corporation, Barron Hilton, and the late Prof. Dr. Helmut Reichmann.
 The European Aeronautic Defence and Space Company (EADS) was a partner in the event.
 The competition ran for 30 years, from 1980 through 2009.
 The winners of each two-year competition period were invited to a weeklong soaring camp at Barron Hilton's Flying-M Ranch in Nevada USA.

 From 1986, the BHC was recognized by the International Gliding Commission as a Fédération Aéronautique Internationale first-category event.
 The purpose of the competition was to promote long-distance gliding and to strengthen gliding contacts between the participating nations.

-The competition area was divided into five geographic regions of the world.
+The competition area was divided into five geographical regions of the world.